(866) 832-6767

 With the introduction of new technology, there is a breakdown in face-to-face communication.
 What is missing from your message and what will it take to get it back?

 What do desserts have to do with Stress?
-A fun, light-hearted lecture that teaches about stress and gives suggestions on how to manage it.
+A fun, light-hearted, down to earth lecture that teaches about stress and offers suggestions on how to best manage it.
+Everyone enjoys this presentation!!

 Conflict is a part of every workplace but doesn't have to stifle us when dealing with patients and co-workers.
 By understanding the strengths and weaknesses of various personalities, you can choose how to best act (and not RE-act) to difficult situations.